QuentinRa/blog.quentinra.dev/info/android/index.md

 <div class="row row-cols-md-2"><div>

 Most of android apps are making requests to a server, mostly to REST API, which take GET/POST/PUT/DELETE/... requests, and returns some JSON/XML.
+You can do that easily using the [Retrofit Library](https://github.com/square/retrofit).

 * In your manifest, before application, allow your app to use Internet